 Local councillors play an important role in their local communities.
-They can make representations in writing and at a hearing on behalf of an interested party such as a resident or local business if specifically requested to do so.
-They can also make representations as an Interested Party in their own right as an elected Ward Councillor or live in the vicinity of the premises in question.
+They can make representations in writing and at a hearing on behalf of any person such as a resident or local business if specifically requested to do so.
+They can also make representations as 'another person' in their own right as an elected Ward Councillor or live in the vicinity of the premises in question.